-Doris Day did not consider this film as much of a picture, but she was enjoying the role of movie actress very much, and it came naturally to her.
-She also like the regular hours of the studio, compared to the strange and late night hours of the bandstand from years before.
+Doris Day did not consider this film as much of a picture, but she was enjoying the role of movie actress and it came naturally to her.
+She also liked the regular hours of the studio, compared to the late night hours she had spent on the bandstand for several years.

 In her book, Doris Day My Story, she says:

 I enjoyed playing and singing for the cameras and I guess that enjoyment came through on the screen and somehow communicated itself to the audience and made them feel good too.
 When the camera turned, instead of suffering the agonies that always preceded radio and stage appearances, I easily and rather happily responded to whatever was demanded of me; I had no inhibitions, no doubts, no hangups.”